Credible

 5. Make lump-sum payments toward mortgage principal

-In an example above, we looked at what would happen if you paid an extra $400 toward your mortgage every year.
+In the example above, we looked at what would happen if you paid an extra $400 toward your mortgage every year.
 You don’t have to stick to a regular schedule for extra payments, however.

 Any month you have additional funds to put toward your loan, you can make an extra principal payment to help pay off your mortgage early and save on interest charges along the way.